motleystate/dabeplech/docs/why_bioapi.rst

 Why BioAPI?
 ***********

-The main motivation behind BioAPI blablabla...
+The main motivation behind BioAPI is to provide a simple way to query bioinformatics API.

+It is also designed in a way to ease any contributions and try to keep its structure as simple as possible.

 This library also contains models description (thanks to pydantic_).
-It allows automatic documentation of the responses from APIs that are initially not described.
+It allows validations and generating documentation of the responses from APIs that are initially not described or following any standards.

 .. _pydantic: https://github.com/samuelcolvin/pydantic/